RAILFAN GUIDES of the U.S.

 RAILROAD SIGNALS HOME

 New Freedom used to be a hub of activity 40 years ago or so.
-Today, with the Penn Central (Northern Central/Pennsy) freights gone, the Stewartstown closed for business, and the Northern Central dinner train gone, there is precious little to get you here these days.
+Today, the Penn Central (Northern Central/Pennsy) freights are gone, the Stewartstown is closed for business, and the Northern Central dinner train has long gone.

 A lone Pennsy PL signal is still on display for SB trains just south of the depot, although it is not an original PL-5 style, it is a newer replacement by Safetran.
 There is also the mast for the NB signal still standing.